-Disclaimer: I received a copy of The Heretic from Kregel Publications for the purpose of review.
+Disclaimer: I received a free copy of DIY Type through Blogging for Books for the purpose of review.
 No other compensation was received.